Heat stroke: Diagnosis

+Heat stroke is a clinical diagnosis, based on signs and symptoms.
+It is diagnosed based on an elevated core body temperature (usually above 40 degrees Celsius), a history of heat exposure or physical exertion, and neurologic dysfunction.
+However, high body temperature does not necessarily indicate that heat stroke is present, such as with people in high-performance endurance sports or with people experiencing fevers.
+In others with heatstroke, the core body temperature is not always above 40 degrees Celsius.
+Therefore, heat stroke is more accurately diagnosed based on a constellation of symptoms rather than just a specific temperature threshold.
+Tachycardia (or a rapid heart rate), tachypnea (rapid breathing) and hypotension (low blood pressure) are common clinical findings.
+Those with classic heat stroke usually have dry skin, whereas those with exertional heat stroke usually have wet or sweaty skin.

+A core body temperature (such as a rectal temperature) is the preferred method for monitoring body temperature in the diagnosis and management of heat stroke as it is more accurate than peripheral body temperatures (such as an oral or axillary temperatures).

+Other conditions which may present similarly to heat stroke include meningitis, encephalitis, epilepsy, drug toxicity, severe dehydration, and certain metabolic syndromes such as serotonin syndrome, neuroleptic malignant syndrome, malignant hyperthermia and thyroid storm.

 Prevention

 The risk of heat stroke can be reduced by observing precautions to avoid overheating and dehydration.
 Light, loose-fitting clothes will allow perspiration to evaporate and cool the body.
 Wide-brimmed hats in light colors help prevent the sun from warming the head and neck.
 Vents on a hat will help cool the head, as will sweatbands wetted with cool water.
-Strenuous exercise should be avoided during hot weather, especially in the sun peak hours as well as avoiding confined spaces (such as automobiles) without air-conditioning or adequate ventilation.
+Strenuous exercise should be avoided during hot weather, especially in the sun peak hours.
+Strenuous exercise should also be avoided if a person is ill and exercise intensity should match one's fitness level.
+Avoiding confined spaces (such as automobiles) without air-conditioning or adequate ventilation.

+During heat waves and hot seasons further measures that can be taken to avoid classic heat stroke include staying in air conditioned areas, using fans, taking frequent cold showers, and increasing social contact and well being checks (especially for the elderly or disabled persons).

 In hot weather, people need to drink plenty of cool liquids and mineral salts to replace fluids lost from sweating.
 Thirst is not a reliable sign that a person needs fluids.
 A better indicator is the color of urine.
 A dark yellow color may indicate dehydration.

-Example of a checklist designed to help protect workers from heat stress:
+Some measures that can help protect workers from heat stress include: